 Life History, Abundance, Activity, and Special Behaviors

-Rana ridibunda is generally an abundant amphibian.
+This species is generally an abundant amphibian.
 In the rivers of the southern part of Europe, its abundance may reach more than a thousand individuals per kilometer of the riverbank.
 However, it is relatively rare in swift mountain streams.
-In general, the species is most abundant in the southern parts of its range.
+In general, this frog is most abundant in the southern parts of its range.